 An arrest warrant is necessary in order to take a person into custody, unless a person surrenders.
 If you are arrested, you may be ticketed and released, or taken into custody and transported to the police station where you will be fingerprinted and booked.
 If you are taken into custody and remain in jail, you will be brought before a judge for a Bail Hearing to determine the conditions of your release.
 At this point, you will also make your initial appearance at the Arraignment, during which the judge will review the charges and possible penalties with you.

 If you are arrested, it is important that you contact a lawyer as soon as possible.
 Do not make any statements or answer any questions from the police or prosecution without an attorney present.
-The Minneapolis criminal defense lawyers at Keller Law Offices are available 24 hours a day, seven days a week to advise clients following an arrest.
+The Minneapolis criminal defense lawyers at Keller Criminal Defense Attorneys are available 24 hours a day, seven days a week to advise clients following an arrest.
 You can contact us at 952-913-1421 any time, day or night.

 A search warrant is a legal document, also signed by a judge (or magistrate), that authorizes the police to search for specific objects or materials at a defined location at a specified time.
 A search warrant must be as specific as possible in order to be valid.
 In order to search a private premises, a search warrant must be obtained by showing the judge or magistrate that there is probable cause to believe that a crime has been committed or is occurring and that evidence of such crime will be found at the specified location.